Alchem-Lab/drtmh/README.md

 ### Build

-RCC is build on top of DrTM+H. Therefore shares same building procedure as DrTM+H.
+RCC is build on top of DrTM+H. Therefore shares similar building procedure as DrTM+H.

 **Dependencies:**